DevOpsPlatform/Intro/DevOps-Intro.md

     4. Everyday one hr support to clarify your questions, doubts, instalaltions, issues etc.

-    5. 2 weeks(10 working days) free Job support (This is only for the candidates who completed training here).
+    5. 2 weeks(10 working days) free Job support (This is applicable for the candidates who completed training here).